 A qualified and experienced arborist, or arboricultural consultant, will fully comprehend the symptoms of incipient tree failure and be able to provide appropriate management recommendations.
 A tree surgeon may not be fully competent to perform tree condition inspections and BS5837 surveys and assure the continued safety of your trees.
 A consulting arborist should also have appropriate Professional Indemnity insurance, in case something fgoes wrong.

-Having gained my tree surgery qualifications in 2004, I started my first company – Abor Vitae Professional Tree Services – to perform just that: tree surgery, maintenance, planting and woodland management services.
+Having gained my tree surgery qualifications in 2004, I started my first company – Arbor Vitae Professional Tree Services – to perform just that: tree surgery, maintenance, planting and woodland management services.

 I have since continued to develop my practical and academic knowledge through seminars, conferences, professional body memberships and relevant literature to become a professional arborist.
-Hence AV Arboriculture was established in 2010 to offer an extended set of services including professional tree inspections.
+Hence Arbor Vitae Arboriculture was established in 2010 to offer an extended set of services including professional tree inspections.